Skip to main content

 5. Asphalt shingles (upgraded shingles)

-Single-ply roofing is one of the most popular roofing materials used on commercial flat or low-sloped roofs.
+Single-ply roofing is the most popular roofing materials used on commercial flat or low-sloped roofs.
 Single-ply roofing is available in different thicknesses.
-This is to help provide options to help meet your budget and lifespan requirements.
+This helps provide options to help us meet your budget and roof lifespan needs.

 D3A87197-0581-4F0E-A11E-0CCF0F9A412E_1_105_c

-The higher the number, the thicker the product.
-The thicker the product the longer the manufacturer warranties their single-ply roof material.
+With single-ply roofs, the higher the number, the thicker the product.
+The thicker the product the longer the manufacturer warranties their single-ply roofing.

 Single-ply TPO and PVC roof is made up of 3 layers.
 A base layer, the scrim layer(reinforced woven fiber layer), and thickness over the scrim layer, which is the top layer.
 This top layer protects the scrim layer from the sun’s harmful UV rays.